Mackintosh007/manufacturing-equipment-failure-prediction-end-to-end-deployment/README.md

-this is going to be the project details
+pending: this is going to be the project details